 But I wanted to find just the right way to celebrate Valentine’s Day as a family.
-When I saw John 3:16 written so the word VALENTINE was created, I knew that was the message I wanted for her, because it was the message I know I still need written on my heart.
+When I saw John 3:16 written so the word VALENTINE was created, I knew that was the message I wanted for her, because it is the message I still need written on my heart.

-It helps remind us to celebrate Christ’s coming everyday and focuses on Godly love, not just romantic love.
+It reminds us to celebrate Christ’s coming everyday and focuses on Godly love, not just romantic love.

 But I have all these cute ideas and by the time one holiday is put away, the next one is looming.
 I had always wanted to be the fun pinteresty mom that makes every holiday special, but frankly, those suckers sneak up on me like ninjas.Free Valentine's Day printable for your children.
 Fill their love tank with God's love.
 Click To Tweet